 Colic is excessive crying in a baby with no obvious cause.
 During these episodes, it is very hard to console the baby.
 This intense crying occurs regularly over at least a few weeks.
 It is more common at night.

 Colic can start as early as 2 weeks of age.
 It is the worst at 6 weeks.
 Colic often disappears by age 5 months.

 The exact cause of colic is not known.

-Colic-like crying can be caused by certain common problems.
-Your doctor will look for these issues .
+Colic-like crying can be caused by certain common problems, including hair or thread becoming tightly wound around an infant's toe or finger.
+Your doctor will look for these issues.

 These symptoms may be caused by colic or other discomforts.
 Some may not require medical care.
 Talk to your doctor if your baby is having symptoms such as:

-The doctor will ask about your baby's medical history and symptoms.
+You will be asked about your baby's medical history and symptoms.
 A physical exam will be done.
 Your baby's weight or weight change will also be checked.
 Let the doctor know how your baby acts during colic, how long colic lasts, and when it occurs.

 To help determine if your baby has colic or another condition, your doctor may ask:

 A treatment plan will be chosen based on your baby's condition.
 Unfortunately, there is no specific treatment that cures colic.
 There are steps you can take to help reduce the discomfort your baby feels.

 Talk to the doctor about alternative treatments.
 Certain supplements that may be helpful include: